 In this example, the odds you’d receive by betting on Khabib Nurmagomedov would be -170.
-That means Nurmagomedov is the favorite, denoted by the minus sign, and then you’d have to bet $170 to win $100.
-Conor McGregor is the underdog, denoted by the plus sign, and a bet of $100 would pay $140 if McGregor won.
+That means Nurmagomedov is the favorite, denoted by the minus sign (-) next to the price.
+For this price, you’d have to bet $170 to win $100.
+Conor McGregor is the underdog, denoted by the plus sign (+), and a bet of $100 would pay $140 if McGregor won.

 An over/under (otherwise known as a total) bet is one where you are betting on a fight’s length.
-In football, basketball, or baseball, an over/under or total would have you betting on the total number of points or runs scored and if the total will come in over or under a specific amount.
+In football, basketball, or baseball, an over/under or total would have you betting on if the total number of points or runs scored is over or under a certain amount.
 In MMA, you’re betting if a fight will go shorter or longer than a certain amount of time, generally given in rounds.

-In this example of an over/under bet, you would decide if you want to take the over or under on 2.5 rounds for the fight, with the over being favored due to the -125 odds.
+In this example of an over/under bet, you would decide if you want to take over or under on 2.5 rounds for the fight’s length, with the over being favored due to the -125 odds.

 An MMA parlay is the same as a parlay when betting other sports.
 It is by pairing two or more bets together for a chance at hitting a better payday.
 Keep in mind that when betting a parlay, one must hit all legs of the parlay for the entire parlay wager to be determined a winner.

 MMA parlay example: